 The children to Arthur Smith and Martha Jane Claiborne were:

-- Elnora Claiborne was born on 7 October 1870 in White County, Arkansas.
-She married Will ("Willie") Clay Thompson on 4 March 1894.
+- Elnora Frances Claiborne was born on 7 October 1870 in White County, Arkansas.
+She married William ("Willie") Clay Thompson on 4 March 1894.
 Willie was born on 4 March 1874; his mother hailed from Arkansas but his father was from Indiana.
-The couple was still living in White County during the 1900 census with their children Lester (5 years old) and Mattie (3 years old).
-But by about 1917, they were living in Little Rock, Pulaski County, Arkansas, and appear to have remained there the rest of their lives.
-Willie would lose his fingers in a cotton gin accident, and Elnora's father, Arthur Smith, died at their home in Little Rock in 1936.
-Elnora died on 4 June 1944 and Willie followed over a decade later on 6 August 1957.
-The couple had at least two children, and possibly as many as four:
+The couple was still living in White County during the 1900 census with their children Lester (five years old) and Mattie (three years old).
+But by about 1917 they were living in Little Rock, Pulaski County, Arkansas, and appear to have remained there the rest of their lives.
+Elnora's father, Arthur Smith, died at their home in Little Rock in 1936.
+Willie worked as a locomotive engineer on steam railroads through the 1940 census and the 1944 Little Rock city directory.
+His World War I draft registration said he had no physical disabilities, but at some point he lost his fingers in a cotton gin accident.
+Elnora died on 4 June 1944 in Pulaski County, Arkansas, and Willie followed over a decade later on 6 August 1957.

-- Gordon E. Fisher was born on 8 July 1923.
+- Gordon E. Fisher was born on 8 July 1923 in Pulaski County, Arkansas.
 He would have at least one son named James Fisher.

 - William Britton Claiborne (click name for separate biographical sketch) was born on 20 August 1872 and died on 11 January 1946.